WICG/webpackage/anti-tracking-threat-model.md

 when discussing how to evolve both this threat model and the Web Packaging proposals.

-Often when we criticize new, technically distinct tracking vectors, we are told that “you can track users in so many ways so why care about this one?”
-In the case of signed packages we hear about means of tracking such as doctored links where cross-site tracking is built into the URL, or server-side exchanges of personally identifiable information such as users' email addresses.

-Browsers are working hard to prevent cross-site tracking, including with new limits and restrictions on old technologies.
-Web Packaging must not add to that work, although it's acceptable for Web Packaging to prevent tracking only after that other work has been done.
+One argument to avoid restricting web packaging is, “you can track users in so many ways so why care about this one?”
+For example, any link can convey a user-id hidden in the URL.
+Because of the effort mentioned above to reduce tracking abilities, this document assumes that browser engines will succeed in adding all the limits and restrictions on existing technologies necessary to eliminate tracking through them.
+It then analyzes what restrictions on web packaging are necessary to prevent it from undoing that progress.

-Finally, the success of new web technologies, including signed packages, relies on better security and privacy guarantees than what we've had in the past.
+The success of new web technologies, including signed packages, relies on better security and privacy guarantees than what we've had in the past.
 We want progression in this space, not the status quo.

 ## The Actors